Tony Canadeo

 Canadeo played from 1941-44, and from 1946-52.
 He was an all-around “Iron Man” for the Packers, playing as a runner and passer on the offense, returning punts and kickoffs, playing safety on defense, and even punting the ball.
 He was inducted into the Pro Football Hall of Fame in 1974.

-Married to a local Green Bay woman, Tony Canadeo lived in the community and stayed involved with the Packers organization after his playing days ended.
+Married to a local Green Bay woman, Ruth Toonen, Tony Canadeo lived in the community and stayed involved with the Packers organization after his playing days ended.
 Canadeo was a member of the Packers Board of Directors from 1955 until 1999.
 His association with the team as a player and director spanned 55 years.

 Northern Building